3.1: Pan Idræt

 - Schedule and establishment of PR steering group.

 In March 2016 at the general assembly of the European Gay & Lesbian Sports Federation, representatives of Pan Idræt presented the delegates with the idea of a combined WorldPride and EuroGames 2021. here was positive feedback and joy at the prospect of visiting Copenhagen again.

 Most of the meeting was used to formulate the big visions for the project and ensure that the values and ambitions of both owner associations became clear in the further work of formulating bid documents, event descriptions and applications for additional funds.

 From 1 March 2016 a head of secretariat, Lars Christian Østergreen, was hired with responsibility for running the bidding process, writing bid documents, applying for funds and anchoring the project in the two owner associations.
 He was also responsible for building up the organisation and putting together the secretariat that was necessary to ensure progress.
-In April 2016, Søren Aare Jensen’s employment ended, and over the summer there was a temporary communications employee, until Martin Xaver Dover was hired in August as communications manager and as the one who was to coordinate the work of collecting the material for the bid documents.
+Over the summer there was a temporary communications employee, until Martin Xaver Dover was hired in August as communications manager and as the one who was to coordinate the work of collecting the material for the bid documents.

 The task was now to write two bids, which signaled strong event identities for both WorldPride and EuroGames, so it was clear that the two events together would create a synergy effect.
 We were to bid to two licensing organizations with strong self-esteem, and it was important that they both saw their event in a prominent and advantageous situation in the overall event.

 At the same time, it was a real possibility that we would end up winning one, but not the other event.
 Therefore, it was also important to write bids that clearly showed that we collaborated, but that the events were not interdependent in order to be successful.
 It should be clear that both events could be carried out with flying colors, even if the other event did not take place at the same time in Copenhagen.